S

 Wayfinding & Information Kiosk

-Interactive navigation assistance in airports, malls, hospitals, and large venues — with the engagement level of a human guide.
+Interactive navigation assistance in airports, malls, hospitals, and large venues with a more active presence than a static screen.

 Hilton Hotels